Wyren/IoT_Domotica/README.md

 # IoT_Domotica - Raspberry program

 Intern project for further development
+At the moment pilight is used to send commands to the devices; https://www.pilight.org/ This happens via the communication file for now.

 Install guide:
 * To use the nRF, the libriary of TMRh20 will be used.